 Randall University is committed to developing students to become teachers in elementary and secondary schools.
 Randall graduates receive a holistic liberal arts education that prepares them intellectually, morally, socially, and spiritually for both the public school and private school classrooms.
 Our graduates emerge ready for licensure and certification in Oklahoma elementary and secondary classrooms.

 Opportunities with a Teacher Education Degree:

 Graduates of the Randall University School of Education are recommended for licensure in Oklahoma.
-Specific Bachelor of Science in Teacher Education specializations include Elementary Education, Secondary Mathematics, and Secondary Social Studies.
+Specific Bachelor of Science in Teacher Education specializations include Elementary Education, Secondary Mathematics, Secondary Social Studies, and Secondary Biology.
 Degrees and licensure for Secondary English and Secondary Business are available through alternative certification routes.

 The School of Education is accredited through the State of Oklahoma Department of Education.
 Randall is nationally accredited through the Transnational Association of Christian Colleges and Schools.
 The School of Education is also seeking further accreditation through the Association of Christian Schools International/Higher Education Accreditation Program.
 Completion of this accreditation will mean that Randall School of Education Graduates are certified to teach in both public and Christian school settings.